LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 The full list of Identifiers should be displayed again.

 Repeat the steps until you have completed all 4 `Identifiers` in the table above.
 Yes - there are 6 `Identifiers` created, but only 4 need the `AppGroup` added.

+## :material-triangle: Step 8 of 12

+> :material-triangle: Step 8 of 12 is Create Loop App in App Store Connect.
+This step has no :material-dots-triangle: Substeps.
+It is only required one time.

+> If you are building other apps using this page as a guide, you must complete this step one time for each app.

 ## Create Loop App in App Store Connect